πŸ‘‹ Hello world, my name is

 At Kaia Health, I focused on creating great new experiences and features for our users, while also upleveling our engineering team by improving our integration pipelines, testing stratagies and development processes.

 While at Kaia Health, I was able to improve the iOS team’s development processes by introducing feature flagging, dependency injection, snapshot tests and trunk based branching strategies.
-All of these changes allowed us to ship features faster and with more confidence, while spenidng less time on manual validation.
+All of these changes allowed us to ship features faster and with more confidence, while spending less time on manual validation.

 In order to improve developer efficiency, I worked with design to curate and define an effective design system for our product, simplifying the design process for our product designers, In addition, I created an iOS design system framework with parity to the design system, allowing developers to focus more time on developing features, and less time worrying about the nuance of complex UI systems.